64% of organisations will be using DevOps by the end of this year, according to research from Gartner.

 The discussion was thrown open to the floor and – no doubt fuelled by an excellent full English breakfast – a lively exchange of experiences and insights ensued.

-Our guests had encountered a variety of blockers in driving forward the DevOps approach at their businesses – legacy environments, vendor capability issues, governance and compliance impeding the delivery pipeline, among others.
+Our guests had encountered a variety of blockers in driving forward the DevOps approach at their businesses – legacy environments, vendor capability issues, and traditional approaches to governance and compliance impeding the delivery pipeline, among others.